ronka/easyWai/README.md

-customIcon | pass html element to replace the icon, default font-awesome icon skipContent | css selector to main content, default false fade | if set to true, the menu will apper in a fade, default false
+customIcon | pass html element to replace the icon, default font-awesome icon skipContent | css selector to main content, default false fade | if set to true, the menu will apper in a fade, default false saveSettings | if set to true, user settings will be saved in a cookie for later visits